alpacanonymous/project3/README.md

 We chose <i>accuracy</i> as our evaluation metric for our models because predicting rain accurately is the most valuable information for farmers.
 If they are expecting no rain in a drier region, they can prepare sprinklers.
 If they are expecting rain in a wetter region, they can protect their crops from flooding.

 Baseline Model Accuracy Score: 0.668
+Baseline Model Precision Score: 0.206

 Logistic Regression Accuracy Score: 0.787
+Logistic Regression Precision Score: 0.491

+Decision Tree Accuracy Score: 0.842
+Decision Tree Precision Score: 0.686

 Random Forest Accuracy Score: 0.843

-Decision Tree Accuracy Score: 0.844
+Random Forest Precision Score: 0.786

 Gradient Boost Accuracy Score: 0.856
+Gradient Boost Precision Score: 0.724

 XGBoost Accuracy Score: 0.862
+XGBoost Precision Score: 0.740

+XGBoost2 Accuracy Score: 0.862
+XGBoost2 Precision Score: 0.747

 ## Visualizations